-- o Mixed-income development; - o Development to replace existing public housing and/or subsidized housing; - Development where at least 25% of the units are set aside as Special Needs or Vulnerable Persons housing units; - Development that includes service-enriched housing features; - Development that preserves existing affordable housing; - Development that is part of a municipal redevelopment plan; or - Senior housing development. - ii.
+- Mixed-income development; - O Development to replace existing public housing and/or subsidized housing; - Development where at least 25% of the units are set aside as Special Needs or Vulnerable Persons housing units; - o Development that qualifies for the IEH Priority; - o Development that includes service-enriched housing features; - Development that preserves existing affordable housing; - o Development that is part of a municipal redevelopment plan; or - Senior housing development. - ii.
 Location in a qualified census tract only if the development will contribute to a concerted community revitalization plan that is in-place at the time of application; - iii.
 Whether existing housing is used as part of a community revitalization plan; - iv.
-Location in a community with demonstrated new employment opportunities and a proven need for workforce housing; - v.
-Infill of existing stable neighborhoods; and - vi.
-Commission-designated targeted areas.
+Location in a community with demonstrated new employment opportunities and a proven need for workforce housing;